brandonaaskov/sparsity-doc/getting-started/create-a-game-project.md

 {% endtab %}
 {% endtabs %}

-The above command will create a scaffold for a small demo gameplay with two components and an extremely simple demo game called grid-walk.
+The above command will create two folders for an extremely simple game called grid-walk: a React `frontend` folder, and a provable `gameplay` folder written in Rust.

 <details>